FairAppeal

 How does the King County annual reassessment actually work?

-King County uses mass appraisal, a statistical model that values hundreds of thousands of homes at once.
-The model groups properties into neighborhoods, pulls recent sales inside each area, and applies the pattern to every parcel on the roll.
+King County uses a statistical model to value hundreds of thousands of homes at once.
+The model weighs many variables across neighborhoods and property characteristics, then produces an estimate for every parcel on the roll.
 No appraiser walks your property.

 What does this mean for King County homeowners?

 An annual cycle gives homeowners more chances to catch an error than a triennial system does, since a new assessed value lands in the mailbox every year.
-It also gives the model more chances to overshoot your specific block.
-A single oversized sale can pull a whole cluster of values upward for the next cycle, and the property tax appeal window that follows is the only built-in correction.
+It also means any given year's figure could land too high for a specific home.
+The annual property tax appeal window is the built-in correction.